 There’s also a small museum dedicated to Che’s life next to the mausoleum.
-It holds some of Che’s personal artifacts, like the actual camera he used on his South America bike trip, some of his uniforms, a few of his weapons plus a lot more.
+It holds some of Che’s personal artefacts, like the actual camera he used on his South America bike trip, some of his uniforms, a few of his weapons plus a lot more.

 There’s a STRICT no photo policy inside the mausoleum and museum, you will not be allowed to carry handbags or backpack inside it.
 Because of the strict no photography rule inside the mausoleum and museum there are not that many photos to share from this place.

-There’s a free and safe bag storage just outside the mausoleum compound.
+There’s free and safe bag storage just outside the mausoleum compound.
 There’s also a clean free public toilet here.

 Americans are, technically at least, not allowed inside the museum and mausoleum, you will be asked about your nationality when entering.
 Although they don’t ask for ID.

 So if you are American you will have to lie and say yours from another country.
 An American couple got refused entrance while I was there.

 Booth the Mausoleum and Museum are totally free of charge to enter.

 On top of the Mausoleum is the 22ft/6,7m tall bronze statue of Che is referred to as the Ernesto Guevara Sculptural Complex.
 You will notice there´s a lot of locals hanging out at the big public square in front of the Mausoleum, it´s not Che pilgrims, but local´s hanging out for the WIFI (Not free)

 Except for the sites connected to Che, is there not much else to do in Santa Clara, to be honest.